alsey89/gogetter/README.md

 gogetter init
 ```

-Here's an example of how the process goes:
+Here's an example of the process:

 ```
 ?
 Welcome to the GoGetter CLI.
 This will begin the setup process for your new Go service.
 Continue?
 Yes ?
 Enter the go module name for your project.
-[Example: github.com/alsey89/gogetter] testproject ?
+[Example: github.com/alsey89/gogetter] test ?
 Enter the directory for your project.
 Service will be initiated at the current directory if left empty.
 ?
-Do you want to include a JWT middleware module?
+Do you want to include a Echo-JWT middleware module?
 Yes ?
-Do you want to include a database module with Postgres and GORM?
+Do you want to include a GORM Postgres database connector module?
 Yes ?
-Do you want to include a mailer module using Gomail?
-Yes ?
-Do you want to set up git for the project?
+Do you want to include a GoMail mailer module?
 Yes
 ?
-Do you want to set up docker for the project?
+Do you want to set up git for the project?
 Yes
 ?
+Do you want to set up Dockerfile for the project?
+Note: if no is selected, docker-compose setup will be skipped Yes ?
 Do you want a docker-compose setup for local development?
 This will set up a docker-compose file for a local postgres and server with volume mapping.
 You can add the frontend yourself if you want.
 Yes
 ```